peering-manager/peering-manager/README.md

 ## Requirements

 This tool is written with the
-[Django framework](https://www.djangoproject.com/) and requires Python with some dependencies to run.
+[Django framework](https://www.djangoproject.com/) and requires Python 3 with some dependencies to run.
 For a complete list of requirements, see `requirements.txt`.

-It is built against Python 3 versions.
-Tested versions are 3.5, 3.6 and 3.7.
+Tested Python versions are 3.5, 3.6, 3.7 and 3.8.

 The best way to start setting up this tool is to use **pip** within a **virtualenv**.